-“I laughingly say to my son ‘I’m going to look like Pep Guardiola’ (the bald Manchester City FC manager),” Michael said.
+“I laughingly say to my son ‘I’m going to look like Pep Guardiola,” Michael said.
 “Although being a Gooner, I’d rather look like Mikel Arteta.”

-In June, at a rehabilitation hospital in St Pancras, Michael spent three weeks learning how to stand and walk again.
+In June, at a rehabilitation hospital in St Pancras, the poet spent three weeks learning how to stand and walk again.

 “I remember the physiotherapist coming to my bed and saying: ‘Now, we’re going to get you to stand up’ – and I couldn’t.
 My legs were just jelly.

 “I was panting and gasping.
 I remember I couldn’t do it, then I sat back in the bed and it was an extraordinary relief.

 “I’d just been through some huge ordeal – standing, aided and helped, for about four or five seconds.
 That was it.”

 Gradually, the former children’s laureate found his feet using a Zimmer frame and then a stick which he nicknamed Sticky McStickstick.